The Commissioner criticised the Home Office and accused officials of 'dragging their feet' when it came to reforming current regulations.

 He told the London Assembly’s police and crime committee on Wednesday: “I don’t apologise putting violence against women and girls first.

-“Officers […] who’ve got multiple rape allegations and other sexually violent behaviour allegations, shouldn’t be in the police service any more than they should be teachers or nurses or or in any other profession.”
+“Officers […] who’ve got multiple rape allegations and other sexually violent behaviour allegations, shouldn’t be in the police service.
+Any more than they should be teachers or nurses or or in any other profession.”

 This comes after the force was removed from special measures in January.